George Hardy (trade unionist): Final negotiations

 In his final years as president of SEIU, Hardy laid the ground for yet another major affiliation.
 The Drug, Hospital, and Health Care Employees Union, Local 1199 of the Retail, Wholesale and Department Store Union (RWDSU), was a union of nurses, service workers, LPNs, and other health care employees.
 By 1960, it had organized nearly every hospital in New York City, and in the 1970s expanded nationwide.
-RWDSU had been expelled by the AFL-CIO in the 1950s for leftist tendencies, and the union's success in health care was giving rise to rumors of raiding.
+RWDSU had been expelled by the AFL-CIO in the 1950s for leftist tendencies, and the union's success in health care was giving rise to rumours of raiding.
 1199, as the union was called, wanted to disaffiliate from RWDSU and join with a larger union with greater organizing resources.
 Moe Foner and other leaders of 1199 began meeting with Hardy in the late 1970s to explore affiliation with SEIU.
 The negotiations did not come to any conclusion, however, and in the early 1980s a major split in 1199 led all of the union's locals outside New York City to disaffiliate and form their own independent national healthcare union, the National Union of Hospital and Health Care Employees (NUHHCE).
 NUHHCE received a charter from the AFl-CIO in 1984, which prevented any raids on it.
 But NUHHCE was too thinly spread nationwide, however, with 75,000 members in 12 locals, and its leaders quickly decided to merge with another national union.
 In 1989, NUHHCE permitted its locals to vote to merge with either SEIU or AFSCME.
 A third of the locals affiliated went with AFSCME, and two-thirds with SEIU.
 These mergers made SEIU the largest health care workers' union in North America and the fastest-growing member of the AFL-CIO.
 In 1991, the original Local 1199 in New York City disaffiliated from RWDSU and became independent; it merged with SEIU in 1998.

 Despite Hardy's cordial discussions with 1199 and his success in growing the union, some union leaders considered him too elderly to continue to lead the union and that his age had contributed to the lack of new member organizing.
 Faced with growing opposition in the leadership ranks, Hardy retired at the regularly scheduled SEIU convention in 1980.
 He was succeeded by John Sweeney.

 On the occasion of his retirement, AFL-CIO President Lane Kirkland praised him.
 "George Hardy does not wear his social philosophy on his sleeve.
 He carries it in his heart," Kirkland said.
 "Because he is so uncompromising in his beliefs, it would be impossible not to have been on the opposite side of an issue at least once.
-But win or lose, George knows that when the fight for idealism is over, the practical battle for the survival of the labor movement begins.
+But win or lose, George knows that when the fight for idealism is over, the practical battle for the survival of the labour movement begins.
 This commitment is what turns a collection of unions into a movement."